michielhbrand/SE2-Fullstack-Submission/docs/microservices.md

 ### Purpose & Responsibility

 - Single responsibility: consume Kafka events and send email notifications with PDF attachments
-- Handles two event types:
+- Handles three event types:
   - `quote-approval-requested` — sends quote approval emails to clients with a link to approve/reject
   - `invoice-generated` — sends invoice emails to clients with the PDF attached
+  - `invoice-overdue` — sends overdue payment reminder emails, triggered when an admin manually fires the overdue check or the `OverdueInvoiceCheckService` background task runs

 ### Kafka Consumer Pattern